Australia Rugby World Cup fixtures: Full schedule and route to the final

 QUARTER-FINALS

-Saturday 14 October: Quarter-Final 1 (Winner Pool C vs Runner-Up Pool D) - Marseille, 4pm

-Sunday 15 October: Quarter-Final 3 (Winner Pool Dvs Runner-Up Pool C) - Marseille, 4pm
+Sunday 15 October: Quarter-Final 3 (Winner Pool D vs Runner-Up Pool C) - Marseille, 4pm

 SEMI-FINALS